- What do I need to know about the UK Business Visitor Visa?

 - Frequently asked questions

 What is the UK Business Visitor Visa?

-The UK Business Visitor Visa is designed for those who wish to enter the United Kingdom for a short period of time for business purposes.
+The UK Business Visitor Visa is designed for South Africans and anyone who wishes to enter the United Kingdom for a short period of time for business purposes.
 Typically, you can stay in the UK for up to six months with the Business Visitor Visa.

 The Business Visitor Visa was originally its own visa, but it now falls under the Standard Visitor Visa category.